Colorado Winter Driving Survival Kit and Tips

 Next Level Winter Survival Gear (in an accessible compartment)

-Not-so-common items that need to be boxed together and stowed under a seat or compartment that is accessible.
+Not-so-common items need to be boxed together and stowed under an accessible seat or compartment.

 Freezing Weather Defense Tools

-Other less common items could be stored together with the above items or have another specific location.
+Other less common items could be stored with the above items or have another specific location.

 The usual roadside auto repair equipment

-Most vehicles come with a spare tire, a jack, and other equipment neatly tucked away.
-If the spare tire is located in the undercarriage of the vehicle, for example, you should consider relocating these items for winter driving.
+Most vehicles have a spare tire, a jack, and other equipment neatly tucked away.
+If the spare tire is under the vehicle, you should think about moving these items for winter driving.
 This is also true for items locked in the trunk.
-Locks can become frozen and the undercarriage of your vehicle can become packed with snow and ice.
-Even if you are able to clear all the packed snow, bolts, and other mechanical parts will be frozen and hard to deal with.
+Locks can become frozen, and your vehicle’s undercarriage can become packed with snow and ice.
+Even if you can clear all the packed snow, bolts, and other mechanical parts, they will be frozen and hard to deal with.

 Winter Driving Survival Kit – Get it Together

 Winter in Colorado is super fun; however, keeping it fun means staying safe.
-Making the effort to create a winter roadside survival kit (checklist) is time well spent.
-Dealing with the hazards of winter driving is something you have to prepare for.
-A bad situation can quickly worsen if you're not prepared.
-It's not worth the risk.
+Making an effort to create a winter roadside survival kit (checklist) is time well spent.
+You have to prepare for dealing with the hazards of winter driving.
+A bad situation can quickly worsen if you’re not prepared.
+It’s not worth the risk.

 by Kathleen Fitzsimmons